-Authoritative parenting differs from other forms of parenting based on their responsiveness and demandingness to their children.
+Authoritative parenting differs from other forms of parenting based on responsiveness and demandingness to their children.
 Other parenting styles include authoritarian, permissive, and uninvolved.

 Authoritarian parents tend to have strict rules, give harsh punishments, provide very little guidance, and expect obedience from their children without questions.
 Contrary to authoritative parents, authoritarian parents are not responsive to the needs of their children but are very demanding.

-Permissive vs authoritative parenting style
+Permissive vs. authoritative parenting style

 Permissive parenting is characterized by high responsiveness and very low demandingness.
 Permissive parents attend to the needs of their children just as authoritative parents do.
 However, they seldom or do not at all set rules for their children to follow.
 They almost always say “yes” to their children’s wishes.

-Uninvolved vs authoritative parenting style
+Uninvolved vs. authoritative parenting style

 Uninvolved or neglectful parents are detached from their children’s lives.
 They are neither responsive to the needs of their children nor demanding of them.
-Unlike authoritative parents, uninvolved parents provide less support, guidance, discipline to their children.
+Unlike authoritative parents, uninvolved parents provide less support, guidance, and discipline to their children.